BreakerBots/Leviathan_2025/README.md

    ```bash
    ./gradlew build
    ```
+   or:
+      1. Press Ctrl+Shift+P in VS Code
+      2. Select "Build Robot Code"

 ### Deployment
 To deploy to the robot:
-1. Connect to the robot's network
+1. Connect to the robot's network or VH-109 Access Point
-2. Press Ctrl+Shift+P in VS Code
+3. Pres Shift+F5 in VS Code
-3. Select "Deploy Robot Code"

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Test thoroughly
-4. Submit a pull request

 ## Project Status